-

 Isolation Room

-Each campus should designate a room or an area to be utilized to isolate students and/or staff who become ill during the school day.
+Each campus continues to maintain a designated room or an area to be utilized to isolate students and/or staff who become ill during the school day.
 If no designated isolation room exists, a designated area with closable doors may serve as a temporary isolation room until the potentially sick individual can depart.

 Cafeteria and Food Service